 Hiking the Iller Creek Trail

-Only a handful of cars were in the parking area when I arrived at the trailhead.
-It could’ve been either the early morning hour or the cold temperatures.
-But it felt incredibly quiet for an easily accessible and heavily trafficked trail, according to online reports.
+I arrived at the trailhead to a handful of cars.
+It could either be the early hours or the cold temperatures.
+But it felt hushed for an easily accessible and heavily trafficked trail, according to online reports.

-The initially flat trail followed the dry creek bed on its west.
-Then at some point in the forest, the path crossed over to the east.
-It continued south while gaining moderate elevation.
-Just before getting up the slopes, the route crossed the creek one more time.
+The flat trail followed the dry creek bed on the west.
+Then it crossed to the east in the forest and continued south while climbing a moderate incline.
+Later the path crossed the creek again below the hills.

 See more trip photos here.